-Underwriting Risk - A separate workshop has been conducted to discuss the risks with the Statistical team.
+Underwriting Risk - A separate workshop has been conducted to discuss the risks with the Technical team.
 This has been finalised and the risks have been identified.
+Following the risk identification phase, a number of quantitative scenarios have been included in the ORSA report in order to evaluate the impact in relation to climate change risks.

 Market Risk - An analysis related to the investments held by the Company has been carried out by the investments team to gather further information on the current risk exposure.
+A quantitative scenario will be included in the ORSA 2022.